 In the flatlands of eastern Croatia paprika is king; the region’s signature dish is fiš paprikaš – freshwater fish cooked up in a cauldron of spicy red liquid.

-The capital is home to the best of Croatia’s new gastro-bistro culture, with a clutch of small, affordable and creative restaurants leading the way.
+The capital is home to the best of Croatia’s new gastro-bistro culture, with a growing number of small, affordable and creative restaurants leading the way.

 3 Inland Istria